 Students desiring a single room will need to sign up for a “Single Room Waiting List.”
 If and when a single room opens, the Office of Residence Life will contact the next student on the waiting list.
 That student will have 48 hours to decide if s/he would like to accept the room and must respond in writing via email to officially accept the new space.

 Each student who lives in the residence hall must sign a residence hall agreement.
 This agreement is in effect for the entire academic year and may not be terminated unless one of the conditions below is met: December graduation, official School study abroad program, serious illness, and /or lawfully registered domestic partnership, civil union, or marriage.
 Click here to review the Residence Hall Agreement in full.

-Each student is provided a bed frame, mattress, wardrobe, desk, chair, and dresser in his/her room.
-All furniture provided by MSM must stay within the student’s designated room and will not be moved from a room into storage.
+Each student is provided a bed frame, mattress, wardrobe, desk, chair, dresser and micro-fridge unit in their room.
+All furniture provided by MSM must stay within the student’s designated room and will not be removed from a room.
 Additional room furniture cannot be brought into the residence hall unless it is deemed necessary for medical reasons, approved by the Office of Residence Life, and meets appropriate fire safety standards.
 Furniture needed to pursue the mission of the institution such as music stands, chairs, mirrors, and instrument stands will be allowed.
 Placing room furnishings in such a way that they obstruct the door from being opened at least 36 inches is a violation of our fire code and will need to be corrected.
 The resident is responsible for any damages or loss of furniture.